neooriginal/BetterOMIApp/README.md

 # Better OMI App

+## Project is abandoned as the official app improved and this is not needed anymore.

 This repository contains the mobile client and backend for the BetterOMI project.

 - **app/** – React Native application built with Expo.